-It is the responsibility of the parent/legal custodian or guardian to notify each respective school or the TCS Student Services Department when there is a change in address of the child, a change in residency status, a change of contact phone numbers and or e-mail addresses previously provided as their child's contact information.
-This information is to be presented to the school(s) no more than fourteen (14) days after taking occupancy at the new address or the date of this information change.
+It is the responsibility of the parent/legal custodian or guardian to notify each respective school administration or the TCS Student Services Department when there is a change in address for their student, a change in residency status, a change of contact phone numbers and/or e-mail addresses previously provided as their student's contact information.
+This information is to be presented to the school administration or TCS Student Services Department no later than fourteen (14) days after taking occupancy at the new address or the date of this information change.
+Bus services are only available when new address information has been approved by TCS.